-Owen O'Leary's Restaurant and Pub hopes to open in Westborough before St. Patrick's Day.
+Owen O’Leary’s Restaurant and Pub plans to open its third eatery – a brewpub – at the former Piccadilly Pub on Connector Road, targeting before St. Patrick’s Day.

 The move will end a four-year search for a new home for the brewpub that was at the Hampton Inn in Natick, Owen O’Leary’s owner Kevin Gill said Monday night.
 The Natick location closed in 2008, ending 12 years there, he said.